 It's that time of year again!
 You know, the beginning of the holiday season for non-Muslims.
 As a Muslim educator and/or parent, make no mistakes about it: It is your job to educate Muslim youth about these holidays and not only to avoid them - but why and how they should protect themselves from them and learn some alternatives so that don't have to always feel left out.
-Yes, long ago perhaps - the good ole' "haram, haram" label could send shivers down spines and snatch breath right out of the lungs of many pious elders in their youth - and rightfully so.
+Yes, long ago perhaps in the good ole' days, the "haram, haram" label could send shivers down spines and snatch the breath right out of the lungs of many pious elders an their youth.
+But guess what?
 Sadly, times have changed!

 Our Muslim youth live in a time where through social media they are able to see, learn, imitate and fraternize virtually.
 They don't even have to leave their rooms to engage in something haram.
-And truthfully - as many Muslim parents and educators suspect, many trends that pop up and become "lit" from the media to the styles of clothing to food to drinks to entertainment - might be rooted and founded in many things that certainly could be haram, or at the very least makruh (disliked).
-For some Muslim youth, especially those growing up in the West, the constant classification of everything that seemingly appears fun, cool, "harmless", and trendy as haram or forbidden can be heavy, overwhelming, depressing, and hard for them to cope with.
-We have to recognize this hardship of theirs and really help to fortify them with love, attention, knowledge of Islam, and solutions.
+And truthfully, as many Muslim parents and educators suspect, many trends that pop up and become "lit" from the media to styles of clothing to food to drinks to entertainment - might be rooted and founded in many things that certainly could be haram, or at the very least makruh (disliked).
+For some Muslim youth, especially those growing up in the West, the constant classification of everything that seemingly appears fun, cool, "harmless", and trendy as haram or forbidden can be heavy, overwhelming, depressing, and hard for to cope with.
+We have to recognize this hardship of our children and students and be ready to fortify them with love, attention, knowledge of Islam, and tangible solutions.
 We have to admit that Islamophobia is real and it is not easy for many Muslims (young and old) to face.
 No, it is not because they don't love Allah or because they have not accepted Tawhid for themselves.
 This is hardly the case.
 In fact, I am always hopeful for Muslim youth and rooting for Muslim youth.
 Muslim youth are resilient and full of grit, Alhamduleelah.
-Many Muslim youth persist and resist through these times, have been blessed with strong faith.
+Many Muslim youth persist and resist through such hard trials have been blessed with strong faith.
 But even those Allah has granted with strong eeman, need to feel at ease, comfortable, able to play, relax, fit in, and feel accepted.
 This is the fitra of mankind and when we don't provide these necessities to Muslim youth --- someone or someone else will.

 It's important that we start opening up conversations and dialogues with the young Muslims that we are charged with.
-Lecturing is not always the best approach to teach with.
+Lecturing is not always the best approach to teach with either.
 Ask Muslim youth questions about how they feel about these holidays like Halloween.
-Do they want to partake and why?
+Ask Muslim youth do they want to partake and why?
 Is is just about hanging out with their friends and having some down time?
 Do they know the history behind Halloween?
 Do they know what shirk is?
 What are some ways that we can reconcile our desires if they are leading us to do something that Allah has forbidden?
-May be they can journal (make sure you sign up for my Ramadhan Journaling course) , paint or draw a picture about the clash between Muslim holidays and non Muslim holidays?
+May be they can journal (make sure you sign up for my Ramadhan Journaling/ Muslim Youth Journaling course) , paint or draw a picture about the clash between Muslim holidays and non Muslim holidays?
 May be the youth can put together a panel discussion or a night to volunteer at a food bank the night of Halloween?
 There are so many alternatives and ways to create fun time for youth, enshallah.
 Pull Muslim youth into the discussion and let them plan with you.
 But don't not do anything hoping that our youth won't notice that nothing is done for them.